ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert configuration.md

 ### Response Fields

-Selected Response Fields:
+This call will return an array of alert configurations, each one with the following structure:

 Field | Type | Description / Example
 -|-|-
 id | String | Alert id.
 This id can be used in future calls for alert creation.
 Meta | Array | Alert meta deta such as creation details (time, owner, etc.).
 Configuration | Array | The configuration details for the alert.
-For a detailed breakdown, see [POST alerts] (#post-alerts).
+For a detailed breakdown, see [Create a new alert] (#create-a-new-alert).
 State | Array | The current state of the alert (paused/live)

 > Response Example: